jia1/jia1.github.io/content/posts/internship-thursdays.md

 Not receiving a return offer doesn't mean that you are bad or incompetent.

 1. Attitude
- - It is good to have basic soft skills so that you do not step on people's toes.
+ - It is good to have basic soft skills so that you don't step on people's toes.
 Feel free to check with your peers and/or CFG on whether you are on the right track.
 1. Ability to learn
  - Companies are not supposed to expect 10 years of experience from you.
 But, they can expect you to pick up the necessary skills to deliver your project.
  - Furthermore, technology is very fast-paced.
 We have to be able to catch up with these changes.